AdobeDocs/experience-manager-65.de-DE/help/forms/using/create-and-use-custom-functions-core-components.md

 In the above code snippet, a custom function named `updateDateTime` takes parameters such as a field object and a global object.
 The field represents the textbox object where the formatted date and time value is displayed within the form. -->

-Im Folgenden erfahren wir, wie benutzerdefinierte Funktionen mithilfe eines `Contact Us` -Formulars mithilfe verschiedener Anwendungsfälle Felder und globale Objekte verwenden.
+Im Folgenden erfahren wir, wie benutzerdefinierte Funktionen für verschiedene Anwendungsfälle Feld- und global-Objekte mithilfe eines `Contact Us`-Formulars verwenden.

 ![Kontaktformular ](/help/forms/using/assets/contact-us-form.png)